 \subsection{Co-Design Optimization Results}

 This subsection presents the results of co-optimizing the design and control parameters of a planar five-bar monoped to maximize hop distance while minimizing energy consumption, and compares them against a nominal design.
-The nominal configuration (Table~\ref{tab:design_params}) consists of symmetrical five-bar mechanism with link lengths ($l_{1}, l_{2}$), and identical motor-gearbox combinations at the two actuated hip joints.
-The link lengths, motors and gear ratios are similar to \cite{Stoch3Design}.
-The actuator parameters i.e. gearbox parameters, efficiency and mass, for this configuration are obtained using the Stage 1 optimization framework (Section~\ref{act_opt_def}), and the corresponding optimized controller parameters and performance metrics are reported in Table~\ref{tab:design_params}.
+The nominal configuration (Table~\ref{tab:design_params}) consists of a symmetrical five-bar mechanism with link lengths ($l_{1}, l_{2}$) and identical motor-gearbox combinations at both actuated hip joints.
+The link lengths, motors, and gear ratios are similar to \cite{Stoch3Design}.
+The corresponding actuator parameters are obtained using the Stage 1 optimization framework (Section~\ref{act_opt_def}), and the optimized controller parameters and performance metrics are reported in Table ~\ref{tab:design_params}.
 Two ablation studies are additionally performed to evaluate the effects of (i) link length optimization and (ii) actuator optimization.
 Three cases are considered: Case-A optimizes link lengths ($l_{1}, l_{2}, l_{3}$) and control parameters while keeping actuators fixed; Case-B optimizes motor selection, gear ratios, and control parameters with fixed link lengths; and Case-C jointly optimizes all design and control parameters ($l_{1}, l_{2}, l_{3}, M_{l}, M_{r}, g_{l}, g_{r}, z_{0}, K, C, T, l_{0}, \alpha_{0}$).
 All designs are generated using CMA-ES.
 Simulations are performed in MuJoCo with a timestep of 0.001~s, with control torques applied only during ground contact.
 The gear ratio to mass and efficiency mappings are obtained from the actuator optimization stage (Section~\ref{Act_results}).